RomHartmann/doc_deduplicator/README.md

 1)  Host Redis somewhere
 2)  Unit tests
 3)  Logging location
-4)  Create a streaming API for single/groups of new documents that uses + updates existing Redis layer
+4)  Create a streaming API for single/groups of new documents that uses + updates existing Redis layer.
+Currently it is set up so that it just reads all documents from the `news_data` folder (configurable), so everything is batch.
+An API would really make this thing nicer.
 5)  Use multiple dimensions: use Title, URL, date of release etc.
 6)  Extract or enrich the document to gain the subject/topic of the article to link related articles.
 7)  Put the pickle file in a stored location so that it is available everywhere.
+8)  Displaying duplicate content can definitely be made better
+9)  Test a good threshold value.
+0.75 was arbitraraly chosen.
+10)  Profile script to find inefficiencies and bottlenecks

 ### Implementation